-Democracy in Afghanistan- Governor Naeemi conducts a Provincial Development Council meeting
+Democracy in Afghanistan- Governor Naeemi conducts a Provincial Development Council meeting with members of his cabinet in addition to many District Sub-Governors |

 This past Sunday morning was a little different from the very beginning.
 While Sunday is normally my day to "sleep in" (which now qualifies as sleeping until about 7:30AM), today I set the alarm for 5AM in an effort to wake up for the Indianapolis Colts playoff match-up against the New York Jets.
 The Armed Forces Network would be covering the game, which started at 5:30AM local time, so a few of us loyal fans decided we would wake up a little early and head down to the office to watch the game together.